Veteran Labor Laws & Employment Rights

 Employers are not obligated to pay an employee during his or her military service, though many do so.
 However, employers may be entitled to continue the employee's health insurance for up to 18 months.

 Federal contractors must give veterans priority in hiring.
-All contractors and subcontracts must annually file a VETS-4212 form if the contract exceeds $100,000.
+All contractors and subcontractors must annually file a VETS-4212 form if the contract exceeds $100,000.
 Details about filing the form can be found on VETS-4212 Federal Contractor Reporting page.

 Other VETS Programs and Veteran Rights